pnguyen44/react-to-do/README.md

 # react-to-do

-## A basic to do app builted using react.js.
+## A basic to do app built using react.js.